ROHROCK/Know-what-you-eat/README.md

 # Know What You Eat

-Front end react application to interact with the user to accept food images from user , display response from the server.
+Front end react application to interact with the user to accept food images from user , display response from the server using REST API provided by the server.
 This application is a pure React application which is ready to deploy on your machine.

 ## Getting Started